favour-ui/Nature-s-Best-Cap-RCA/README.md

  - **Quality Control Lead** → needs clarity on whether this was a system-wide issue
  - **Line Managers** → want to isolate the problem quickly to resume normal production

-## BUSINESS IMPACT
+## Business Impact
 From the 2 days of leaky cap issues (July 2–3):
  - 3,355 leaky caps recorded, with thousands more in the following week
  - Daily losses jumped to 34.3% compared to just 2.1% the previous week
  - Financial losses totaled about ₦45,000 in 2 days, versus only ₦6,000 the week before

 ## Data Exploration and Schema Design
-We worked on a structured production dataset built around a star schema with a central fact table called "FactProductionEvent"
+We worked on a structured production dataset built around a star schema with a central fact table called "**FactProductionEvent**"
 - **DimDate** -- This is the calendar table
 - **DimSupplier** -- This table contains information about the companies that supply us with empty bottles
 - **DimCapBatch** -- This table provides information about each delivery (batch) of bottle caps we receive.

-## ER DIAGRAM
+## ER Diagram

 The ER diagram is use to visualize table relationships and track foreign keys used during analysis.